kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

    ]
 ```

-Note: This is a more efficient way to build a more complex pipe (no DSL chaining).
+Note: This is a more efficient way to build a more complex pipe.

 A model can contain named properties, where each property is one of: